DoHITB/BigInteger.c/README.md

   * Appending function (append function)
   * Compare function (equals function)
   * Initialize and create BigInteger (newBI function)

-## Disclamer
-This version is on beta and has not been tested yet.
-Use at your own risk

 ## Want to know more?